mlpacheco/mlpacheco.github.io/_pages/nesymnlp.md

 The bulk of the class will be dedicated to paper reading, presentations and discussion.
 Each student should expect to present one research paper during the semester.
-Students will also need to write a short paper review (1 or 2 paragraphs) in the form of comments and questions and post it on Piazza before each paper discussion.
+Students will also need to write a short paper review (1 or 2 paragraphs) in the form of comments and questions and post it on Canvas before each paper discussion.
 There will be a course project, in which students will work in groups to design and carry out a research project or a paper reproduction project related to neuro-symbolic NLP.

 ### Pre-requisites